Summation1/Big_Integer/README.md

 # Big_Integer
-Arithmetic operations performed on big integers
+Arithmetic operations performed on big integers. compiled the program by the help of the make file